 - Consent to Work in the Road Reserve letter with approved plans

-If works are on an arterial road you must have consent from VicRoads.
-For information visit VicRoads website.
+- if works are on an arterial road you must have consent from VicRoads.
+Visit VicRoads website for further information

-Any works that are likely to cause significant traffic delays due to lane and/or road closures must be discussed with Melton City Councils Traffic Engineers prior to any works commencing.
+- any works that are likely to cause significant traffic delays due to land and/or road closures must be discussed with our Traffic Engineer on 9747 7200 prior to works commencing

-Any traffic management plan must also have a permit to undertake works within a road reserve before works start.
-For further information please refer to our Works within Road Reserve.
+- traffic management plans must also have a permit to undertake works within a road reserve before works can start.
+Visit Works within Road Reserve for further information.

 How the application is assessed

-We have 20 days to assess traffic management applications in accordance with the Road Management Act 2004, however we will try to respond within 10 business days.
+In accordance with the Road Management Act 2004, Council has 20 days to assess traffic management applications, however we will endeavour to respond to your application within 10 business days.

-All traffic management applications are assessed for compliance with:
+All traffic management plans are assessed for compliance with: